last updated 13 April 2021

 - What types of vaccines will be used in the UK and roughly, how do they differ/work?

-- At the moment the UK has 2 vaccines, produced by Pfizer and Astra Zeneca (‘Oxford’) with more on order as soon as they’re licensed.
-Both are based on the same idea: entry of the virus is blocked by antibodies against the ‘spike’ antigen (the protein on the surface of the virus responsible for attaching to the human cell), so you need a vaccine that can stimulate antibodies against the antigen.
-The Pfizer vaccine does this by getting muscle cells to make a bit of spike protein from RNA.
+- At the moment the UK has 3 vaccines, produced by Pfizer, Astra Zeneca (‘Oxford’) and Moderna with more on order as soon as they’re licensed.
+All are based on the same idea: entry of the virus is blocked by antibodies against the ‘spike’ antigen (the protein on the surface of the virus responsible for attaching to the human cell), so you need a vaccine that can stimulate antibodies against the antigen.
+The Pfizer and Moderna vaccine does this by getting muscle cells to make a bit of spike protein from RNA.
 Astra Zeneca does this by putting the spike gene into a common cold virus, which enables cells to produce the harmless spike protein.
-The Moderna vaccine, which works in the same way as the Pfizer one, has also recently been given approval and will be available in the UK later this year, with additional vaccines in the pipeline for approval.

 - How do they differ from other vaccines in common use?